-The Wisconsin Department of Natural Resources has inventoried the past and current sites which have been used for solid and/or hazardous waste disposal.
-The list includes active, inactive, and abandoned landfills and collection sites.
+The Wisconsin Department of Natural Resources has inventoried the past and current sites which have been used for solid and/or hazardous waste disposal.21 The list includes active, inactive, and abandoned landfills and collection sites.
 Inclusion of a site on the Registry does not mean that environmental contamination has occurred, is occurring, or will occur in the future.
 Instead, the document is intended to be utilized as a general information resource and planning tool.
 The list has been updated by WDNR and County staff; generally sites have been removed from the list that are not considered to be of a concern or could not be located.
-There are no abandoned landfill sites in the Town of Richford according to data obtained from Waushara County.
+There are two sites in the Town of Leon that are listed on the WDNR's registry of active, inactive and abandoned sites where solid waste or hazardous wastes were known or likely to have been disposed (Table 5-18).